eProsima/Fast-DDS-monitor/docs/rst/user_manual/pro/xy_charts.rst

 An *XY Chart* (also called a *phase plot* or *scatter chart*) plots the relationship between two numeric fields extracted from live DDS topic samples.
-Unlike a Topic Chart, whose X axis is always a time axis, an XY Chart has both axes as value axes: the X axis is driven by one numeric field and the Y axis by another.
+Unlike a Time Series Topic Chart, whose X axis is always a time axis, an XY Chart has both axes as value axes: the X axis is driven by one numeric field and the Y axis by another.
 New data points appear in real time as samples arrive from the monitored DDS network.